 By telephone.
 If you live too far from your field office or if travel is difficult, it may be easier to apply by telephone.
 You can do this by calling 800-772-1213.
 You will need to provide the SSA with your Social Security number to begin the application process.
 If you are deaf or hearing impaired, call 800-325-0778 for help with your application.

 After taking your disability application, it is sent to the Florida Division of Disability Determinations (DDD).
-DDD, administered by Florida’s Department of Health, is the state agency that will make the initial determination(s) about whether you are disabled under the SSA’s definition.
-Below is the contact information for Florida’s DDD:
+DDD, administered by Florida's Department of Health, is the state agency that will make the initial determination(s) about whether you are disabled under the SSA's definition.
+Specifically, the Bureau of Medical Disability Program Operations handles the actual processing and adjudication of claims for disability, and approves 34% of Florida claimants for benefits.
+Below is the contact information for Florida's DDD:

 Department of Health